 Things that weren’t true

-One of the things that I always wanted to do is to comment on personal topics of mine, rumors of all kinds and things that happened in the celebrity of blogs.
-Things that were spoken in the past but that I had never spoken about them.
-In this section I will comment on them.
+One of the things that I wanted to do was to comment on personal topics, rumors of all kinds, and things that happened in the celebrities’ blogosphere.
+Something that some elite bloggers spoke about but that I had never talked about them.
+In this section, I will comment on them.

-There are some topics about me or this website that were not true.
-For example, that this was the first blog of Argentina.
-It’s a bold claim, but back then, we were spread a lot and it was difficult to certify which one had the honor.
-I can certify I was between the 2nd or the 3rd blog in Argentina, and also my colleague and friend Mariano Amartino was one of the pioneers of blogging too –to this day he still keeps blogging!– so, again, it’s a bold call that I always avoided.
-All the blogs I’ve seen with earlier posts than mine were dubious to my eyes.
-All blogs with no post activity, vague posts, to me where like either scams, try and error websites than clear blogging activities performed by people who wanted to be blog or were active bloggers itself.
-Anyways, it’s something I never cared of but people always liked to banter about.
+There were some topics about me or this website that was not true.
+For example, this was the first blog in Argentina.
+It’s a bold claim, but back then, bloggers spread all around and it was difficult to certify which one of us had the honor.
+I can certify I was between the 2nd and the 3rd blog in Argentina, and also my colleague and friend Mariano Amartino was one of the pioneers of blogging too –to this day he still keeps blogging!– so, again, it’s a bold call that I always avoided.
+Some of the blogs I’ve seen with earlier posts than mine were dubious to my eyes.
+Blogs with no posting activity, to me, were like scams, try and error websites than clear blogging activities performed by people who wanted to be a blog or were active bloggers themselves.
+Anyways, it’s something I never cared about but people always liked to banter about.

 There were rumors also about my behavior with other famous bloggers.
 Like I hated Eduardo Arcos, Mariano Amartino or others bloggers in general.
 So far from that, those were and still are great people I never had problems with.
 But, truth to be told, we had differences in opinions over topics, but never, never went personal.